This post may contain affiliate links. Read my full disclosure policy.

 - 1 1 /2 cups grated mozzarella cheese ( about 3–4 ounces) or sub vegan “meltable” cheese

-- ½ cup romano or parmesan ( about 1 ounce) or sub vegan
+- 1/2 cup pecorino cheese or parmesan ( about 1 ounce) or sub vegan

 Optional Quick Béchamel Sauce:

+- Make the mushroom filling.
 In a large skillet, heat the oil or butter.
-Add mushrooms and diced onions and salt, and saute over medium heat, until the mushrooms release their liquid and begin to brown.
+Add mushrooms and shallots and salt, and saute over medium heat, until the mushrooms release their liquid and begin to brown.
 Add the garlic, sage and pepper.
-Cook until garlic is fragrant, about 2-3 more minutes, turn heat off.
+Cook until garlic is fragrant, about 2-3 more minutes, and turn the heat off.
 You could toss in some spinach at the end and wilt for extra nutrients.
 Taste and make sure the filling has enough salt and pepper.
 You could also add a little truffle oil to elevate.
 Make this up to 3 days ahead and refrigerate.

-Using a fork, mix the ricotta cheese with the egg, nutmeg and salt. ( you really don’t need to add the egg, but it adds a nice richness.)
+- Ricotta Mixture: Using a fork, mix the ricotta cheese with the egg, nutmeg and salt. ( You really don’t need to add the egg, but it adds a lovely richness.)

-Assemble the lasagna.
-In a greased 9 x13 inch baking dish, add 1 cup of the butternut puree and spread out into a thin layer.
-Top with 3 lasagna noodles.
-Add ½ of the ricotta mixture and spread out evenly.
-Top with half of the cook mushrooms.
-Sprinkle with ½ cup grated mozzarella and 2-3 tablespoons of pecorino cheese.
+- Assemble the lasagna.
+In a greased 9 x 13-inch baking dish, add 1 cup of the butternut puree and spread out into a thin layer.
+Top with the first layer of lasagna noodles.
+Add half of the ricotta mixture and spread out evenly.
+Top with half of the cooked mushrooms/spinach.
+Sprinkle with 1/2 cup of the grated mozzarella and 2-3 tablespoons of pecorino cheese.
 Add the 2nd layer of lasagna noodles.
 Drizzle with 1 cup of butternut sauce; spread out the remaining ricotta mixture as evenly as possible.
-Spoon half of the remaining butternut puree, erring on the side of less than half, so you have enough to cover the top (save at least 1 ¼ cups for the top.)
-Add the remaining mushrooms and all the good bits (onions and sage) and sprinkle with another ½ cup shredded mozzarella and couple tablespoons parmesan.
-Place the final three noodles over the top.
-Lather with the remaining butternut puree and sprinkle with the rest of the cheese ( or make the creamy béchamel sauce.- See notes.)
+Add the remaining mushrooms and all the good bits (onions and sage) and sprinkle with ½ cup shredded mozzarella and 2-3 tablespoons pecorino cheese.
+Place the 3rd, final layer of noodles over the top.
+Lather with the remaining butternut Sauce and either sprinkle with the rest of the cheese or make the creamy béchamel sauce, spreading it over top.
+(See notes.).

-Optional Béchamel: So instead of sprinkling the remaining cheese on top (which is totally fine, especially if pressed for time) I’ll make a quick light béchamel sauce to pour over the final layer of butternut puree using the remaining cheese.
+Optional Béchamel: Instead of sprinkling the remaining cheese on top (which is totally fine, especially if pressed for time) make a quick light béchamel sauce to pour over the final layer of butternut puree using the remaining cheese.
 This just gives it a creamier look and feel (compared to the look of melted, grated cheese).
-This is just a personal preference, that makes it look more appealing (from my catering days).
+This is just a personal preference that makes it look more appealing (from my catering days).
 Totally up to you. 😉

 To make the crispy sage leaves, generously coat the bottom of a small skillet with olive oil over medium heat.
 Place each leave ( leaving a little stem is cute) into the hot oil and fry each side, around 30 seconds, or until crisp.
 Place on a paper towel to blot.
 Do one tester first, to get the timing right.
 You want them crisp, but still green, not too brown.)